awong234/awsite/content/posts/2026-02-14-ai-ellmer/index.md

 Did you have to do math to get this result?
 Did you do anything particularly complex?
 Not really.
 It's almost instinctual at this point.
-Long ago (or maybe not long ago, I don't know you) you were taught the rules of our numbering system, internalized them, and **understand** how map language to numbers in a way that you can apply those rules to the language.
+Long ago (or maybe not long ago, I don't know you) you were taught the rules of our numbering system, internalized them, and now **understand** how map language to numbers in a way that you can apply those rules to the language.
 But if all you knew was English and you were never taught about numbers, if you weren't taught these rules, there is no obvious way to order these words.